 in that stentorian voice of burnished gold that thrilled everyone who heard it, ‘You are very, very welcome, sir!'”
 It was the first time Bowers had ever heard the general say ‘sir’ to anyone.
 The supreme commander reached out to clasp the Emperor’s hand, and the emperor simultaneously bowed so deeply that the handshake ended up taking place above his head. — Embracing Defeat by John Dower

 MacArthur then took Hirohito into a private room with just the Imperial translator, Okumura Katsuzo.
 The Supreme Commander and the Emperor, through his translator, spent 40min together and swore to keep the contents of their conversation secret.
 Though over the years some details leaked out.
-According to the Americans Emperor Hirohito offered to take responsibility for the war which MacArthur brushed aside.
+According to the Americans, Emperor Hirohito offered to take responsibility for the war which MacArthur brushed aside.
 This is contrasted by the Japanese.
-Thirty years after the meeting the Imperial translator, Okumura Katsuzo, released his memoirs which claimed that MacArthur was “a fawning courtier awed by his proximity to ‘You Majesty’ and extraordinarily solicitous in his comments.”
+Thirty years after the meeting the Imperial translator, Okumura Katsuzo, released his memoirs which claimed that MacArthur was “a fawning courtier awed by his proximity to ‘Your Majesty’ and extraordinarily solicitous in his comments.”

 In all three photos were taken.
 In one Supreme commander’s eyes were closed and the Emperor’s mouth gaping open, Hirohito’s gaping open also ruined the second.
 The third is the one that was published.

-When the image was published on September 29, 1945 it caused a sensation in Japan.
+When the image was published on September 29, 1945, it caused a sensation in Japan.
 At a glance those who saw the picture understand who was the real Emperor in post-war Japan.
 MacArthur in his almost causal dress without medals towering over Hirohito who stood stiffly in a formal suit looking uncomfortable at the whole situation.
 The Image set-up was, the media adapt, MacArthur’s idea.

-When the papers hit the street the Japanese censors at the Home Ministry, which this close to the surrender will still controlling the Japanese presses, were outraged and tried to have the picture censored.
+When the papers hit the street the Japanese censors at the Home Ministry, which this close to the surrender were still controlling the Japanese presses, became outraged and tried to have the picture censored.
 SCAP was then able to win two victories first by publishing an image showing who was really in charge and second overruling the Japanese censors there-by introducing Japanese to the concept of freedom of the press.

-After the war he was involved in many civil disturbances in America and in the Philippines.
+After the war, he was involved in many civil disturbances in America and in the Philippines.
 In 1937 he retired from the military and become Military Advisor to the Commonwealth Government of the Philippines.
 When war broke out he had already been called back into service and he was General when the Americans lost the Philippines after a series of shocking victories by the Japanese Imperial army.
 He was forced to abandon his troops and flee to Australia where he would rebuild an American Pacific Army and after years of hard fighting force Japan out of the war.
 He oversaw the occupation of Japan with the official title of Supreme Commander of the Allied Powers (SCAP) which was also the name of his department that oversaw the everyday details of the occupation.

 He worked in the private sector and his advice was sought after by many a president.
-On April 5, 1964 he died at Walter Reed Army Medical Center of biliary cirrhosis.
+On April 5, 1964, he died at Walter Reed Army Medical Center of biliary cirrhosis.
 He was granted a State Funeral by President Johnson and that he be buried “with all the honor a grateful nation can bestow on a departed hero.”

 From 1943 to 1945 during some of the toughest fighting in the Pacific Faillace was General MacArthur’s photographer.
-During the occupation he followed the General in his official duties.
-During the War he took some of the most famous images of the General including his return to the Philippines and at the Japanese surrender aboard the USS Missouri.
+During the occupation, he followed the General in his official duties.
+During the War, he took some of the most famous images of the General including his return to the Philippines and at the Japanese surrender aboard the USS Missouri.
 His photograph of MacArthur looking out at Corregidor Island, of the Philippines, was on the cover of the general’s memoirs, Reminiscences.
-On December 31, 1991 he died of cancer in Fayetteville, N.C.
+On December 31, 1991, he died of cancer in Fayetteville, N.C.
 He was 87.